• There are no suggestions because the search field is empty.

 Additional Resources

-AdRoll Privacy Notice
+Feathr Privacy Notice

 Alabama ONE may collect user data such as IP addresses, cookies, or other tracking technologies such as pixels.
-This data may be used by AdRoll, our third-party provider, to target advertising on other websites based on your online activity.
-The AdRoll network is comprised of numerous websites.
+This data may be used by Feathr, our third-party provider, to target advertising on other websites based on your online activity.
+The Feathr network is comprised of numerous websites.
 As such, the presence of an Alabama ONE banner ad does not imply that Alabama ONE is aligned with or supports the views expressed on each individual website.

 If you wish to no longer to receive targeted ads served by Alabama ONE or on our behalf, you have the ability to opt-out.
 More information on how to opt-out is available here.
 Please note that if you delete your cookies or upgrade your browser after opting out, you will need to opt-out again.
 Also, you will need to opt-out for each device and/or browser.